 Dr. Romero interviewed scientists and other spiritual established artists such as Andy Warhol, and years later also Jeanne Ricketts at her chapel murals in Provence (France), in the pursuit of brain studies; building a theory on proving that art = survival and how its spirit can bring resilience and peace at all times.”

-2019-2020 whilst bravely handling a number of threatening challenges throughout 2019 and regaining her freedom as a British artist at River Thames amidst the storm of Brexit, Jeanne Ricketts tragically was separated from her most beloved dying Father.-
+2019-2020 whilst bravely handling a number of threatening challenges throughout 2019 and regaining her freedom as a British artist at River Thames amidst the storm of the Covid Scandal, Jeanne Ricketts tragically was separated from her most beloved dying Father.-

 Slowly but surely, Ricketts' Renaissance reemerged between her London base and new pioneering projects, swaying her between New York, Luxembourg, Amsterdam, Belgium, Oman, Munich, Vienna and Lake Geneva “City of Water and Peace”.

 Hosted by the "Four Seasons” on September 3rd 2019, she painted her Wave-performance for the people of Geneva, parallel to the stream on Rousseau's island, which had never happened in local history before.

 SECRETLY KNOWN amongst pioneers in the cultural and luxury world, expecting her “big world splash”, according to various experts, RICKETTS evolved within a banned existence since the year 2002; enduring similar challenges Michelangelo and the "Degenerated Art" (German: Entartete Kunst) experienced during their lifetime.